- Apply to UW

-A project funded by the University of Wyoming Campus Sustainability Committee (CSC) and UW Operations has resulted in safer, more energy efficient lighting in the Guthrie House.
+A project supported by the University of Wyoming Campus Sustainability Committee (CSC), the Haub School of Environment and Natural Resources and UW Operations, with Rocky Mountain Power Foundation funding, has resulted in safer, more energy efficient lighting in the Guthrie House.

 New LED lights were installed last week in the building that houses the Honors College.

-Heading the project were economic experts Charles Nye, a UW assistant research scientist in the School of Energy Resources, and Shawn Enriques, a graduate student from Greeley, Colo.; and engineering experts David Lemieux, a graduate student from Cranmore, Alberta, Canada, and Brian Wieliczka, a researcher at the National Renewable Energy Laboratory.
+Heading the project were Charles Nye, a UW assistant research scientist in the School of Energy Resources, and Shawn Enriques, a graduate student from Greeley, Colo.; and David Lemieux, a graduate student from Cranmore, Alberta, Canada, and Brian Wieliczka, a researcher at the National Renewable Energy Laboratory.

 “We knew the traditional incandescent and fluorescent lighting in the Guthrie House was outdated and inefficient so, when funding from the CSC and UW Operations emerged, it was the perfect opportunity to pursue our LED lighting project,” Nye says.